KirillRodichev/react-native-redux-file-logger/README.md

 This tool allows you to log Redux actions + state to files.
 It also provides a convenient API for file logging, so that you can add your own loggers (e.g. navigation state).

+**Use case:** QA team can easily create independent logs for each issue, which makes it much easier to understand the root-cause.

 <img src='docs/img/logs-example.PNG' width='800'>

 ## Motivation